tomster12/Tetris/README.md

 # Tetris

-This is a custom variation of tetris recreated in processing, using the p5.js library.
+This is a custom variation of tetris recreated in javascript, using the p5.js library.